 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Summative internal assessment 1 (IA1): 20% Investigation - technical proposal
+Summative internal assessment 1 (IA1): 20% Investigation - technical proposal.
+Length: Multimodal 9-11 minutes

-Summative internal assessment 2 (IA2): 30% Project - digital solution
+Summative internal assessment 2 (IA2): 30% Project - digital solution.
+Length: 8-10 A3 pages, Video 2-4 mins, Code 4-6 A4 pages